arabold/serverless-sentry-lib/README.md

   ```
 - Check out the examples below on how to integrate it with your project by updating `serverless.yml` as well as your Lambda handler code.

 Although this library is written in TypeScript, the resulting library uses exclusively Node 10 features to ensure this code can run on AWS Lambda without any additional transpiling or further processing.
-We also do not use _any_ 3rd party node module other than `@sentry/node` itself.
+We also do not use _any_ 3rd party node module other than `@sentry/node` and `@sentry/integrations` which you fully control yourself.

 This library can be used standalone or as part of the [Serverless Sentry Plugin](https://github.com/arabold/serverless-sentry-plugin).

 ### Use as a Standalone Library

-If you don't want to add another plugin to Serverless (or if you're not using the Serverless Framework), you can use this library standalone without additional dependencies (besides `@sentry/node` itself).
+If you don't want to add another plugin to Serverless (or if you're not using the Serverless Framework), you can use this library standalone without additional dependencies (besides `@sentry/node` and `@sentry/integrations`).

 If you're using the Serverless Framework, extend your `serverless.yml` to include additional environment variables.
-The only _required_ environment variable is `SENTRY_DSN`
-to set the [DSN URL](https://docs.sentry.io/quickstart/#configure-the-dsn) for your reporting.
+The only _required_ environment variable is `SENTRY_DSN` to set the [DSN URL](https://docs.sentry.io/quickstart/#configure-the-dsn) for your reporting.
 A full list of all available environment variables is available below.

 ```yaml
 service: my-serverless-project